denton85/dsbasebuilder/README.md

 Future Plans:

 - Add rotation
-- Add triangle base components
+- Add previews of the component scenes so you can see what component you have active in front of you.
 - Add passing animations to functions? (pass in a "build" or "deconstruct" animation)
 - Make it so you can't build the same component on top of itself (turn off Connections when they are already have a component.
 Need to find a good way to do this while keeping it flexible and customizable.)